nc-trailblazer/FHIR/README.md

 ## Demo Information

-The assets and cose in this demo have been tailored for use with the fhir,epic.com sandbox.
+The assets and code in this demo have been tailored for use with the fhir.epic.com sandbox.

 Users to use for testing